doughphunghus/7d2dModlets/Khelldon-GetFramed/README.md

 Doughphunghus's fork - updates:

-- Mod originally written for a17, likely works with a18
+- Mod originally written for a17
 - Needs Localization
+- Not sure hot to handle non-existing block "woodWeakNoUpgradeMaster" everything is built on